growexx/react-native-boilerplate/README.md

 8. Add `echo ".env.development" > /tmp/envfile` in textbox
 ![image](https://user-images.githubusercontent.com/80036991/110121631-a50c6300-7de4-11eb-95d3-2c483c58242f.png)
 9. Repeat step 4 to 8 for StagAppName

+## Configuring react-native-localize

+1. At first we have to make some files for localization in the project->src->localization folder.
+2. The First file we have to create is languagekeys.js because, in that, we will add all keys in the string to maintain a multi-language feature.
+3. Now we will create en.js because, in that, we will add all text containing the English language translation.
+So paste the content below into it.
+4. Now, we will create arabic.js because we will add all text containing the translation for the Arabic language.
+So paste the content below into it.
+5. Now we will create hin.js because, in that, we will add all text which contains the translation for the Hindi language.
+So paste the content below into it.
+6. Now, we must create a simple class for managing functionality for multi-language support.
+So we will make a LanguageUtils.js file.
+7. We will define the class as a file name and have to define obj, which contains how many languages we need to add to the application.
+8. Next, we need to add an array of locales that we need in the app.
+9. Now we will add one constant, which gives us the current language, and if not set, then by using one method, we have to set it.
+So we will use the react-native-localize lib’s one method and pass all locales, giving the best suitable language localization value from a mobile device; then, we can set language to local async storage.
+10. Now we have added one method, which we call once when our app is mounted.
+So basically, it does one thing, if the user already chooses the language, it will set it for the whole app; otherwise, it will store language from device suitable locales.
+11. Now we have added one method which returns the localization value for a particular selected language and will display it on screens.
+By default, it returns the English language localization value.
+12. Now whenever we want to display text, we need to use LanguageUtils.getLangText() method in that we need to pass languagekeys’s key value.

 ## Rename Displayname & Version